jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 **Now let's get to explanations**:

+| Top part of the graph:
-The green points are the original data points.
+|   The green points with error bars are the original data points.

-The red squares (top part of graph) are points selected for fitting (without background)
+|   The red squares are points selected for fitting (background subtracted)

-The blue line is the fit obtained by the fitting routine
+|   The blue line is the fit Intensioty obtained by the fitting routine

-The bar graph is the particle volume distribution (use top and right axis)
+|   The bar graph is the particle volume distribution (use top and right axis)
+|   The red-green-yellow line at the top is "Trust indicator"

-In the low graph
+| In the bottom part of the graph:

-The red dots are normalized residuals.
+| The red dots are normalized residuals.
 Ideally these should be random within +1 and –1, this structure suggests some misfits in some areas.

 To get better results one now needs to play with the parameters.
 I suggest reducing multiply errors by to 3.

-IMPORTANT: you need to fix the MaxENt sky background when that "Suggested" red block appear, simply push the button.
+IMPORTANT: you need to fix the MaxEnt sky background when that "Suggested" red block appear, simply push the button.
 Running the same routine again.
 Following is the result:

 .. image:: media/SizeDistribution14.jpg
       :align: left